derekmcloughlin/derekmcloughlin.github.io/_posts/2014-09-13-Haskell-Dice-Of-Doom-Part-1.md

 * A move consists of attacking a neighboring hexagon owned by the opponent.
 The player must have more dice in her hexagon than the neighboring hexagon in order to attack.
 For now, all attacks will automatically lead to a win.
-In future variants, well actually roll the dice for a battle.
+In future variants, we'll actually roll the dice for a battle.
 But for now, the player with more dice just wins automatically.
-* After winning a battle, the losing players dice are removed from the board, and all but one of the winning players dice are moved onto the newly won hexagon.
+* After winning a battle, the losing player's dice are removed from the board, and all but one of the winning player's dice are moved onto the newly won hexagon.
-* After a player is finished making her moves, reinforcements are added to that players dice armies.
-Reinforcements to the players occupied hexagons are added one die at a time, starting from the upper-left corner, moving across and down.
+* After a player is finished making her moves, reinforcements are added to that player's dice armies.
+Reinforcements to the player's occupied hexagons are added one die at a time, starting from the upper-left corner, moving across and down.
 The maximum number of dice added as reinforcements is one less than the player took from the opponent in her completed turn.